 “He’s just been a really good fit for Paradise,” says Jody Jones, who was Paradise mayor at the time of the fire and who is still a council member.
 Mattox had a natural ability to win grants even before the fire, and “now that we’re trying to rebuild after the fire, we have the need for somebody like him to go after that grant money and to organize the infrastructure projects,” she says.

 Town manager Lauren Gill says that council and staff are excited to have Marc return.
-“It’s kind of like the prodigal son.
-It’s not going to be easy, but it’s going to be so interesting,” she says.
+“It’s not going to be easy, but it’s going to be so interesting,” she says.